 Do you want to get some special souvenirs?
 Or do you often have a hard time deciding which gift to buy?
 Then how about making gifts with Korean traditional paper ‘Hanji’ instead of purchasing it?
 Hanji is a tough and durable material, which you can transform into various shapes and forms.
 The gift receiver will be touched by your sincerity and sense.
 You will have an opportunity to learn from one of the Korean master artisans.

-Surround yourself with Korean art & food
+Surround Yourself with Korean Art & Food

-5. Insadong Art & Food Half-Day Walking Tour
+6. Insadong Art & Food Half-Day Walking Tour

 Discover the iconic Insadong Street, a unique fusion of Seoul’s historic past and its artistic present.
 On this tour, you’ll get to enjoy traditional Korean food along with the antique and art tour held on Insadong Street.
 With a local guide, learn about the history behind this charming street as you navigate your way through the narrow alleyways lined with craft shops and teahouses!